Cata77/Rest-API-ATM-Project/README.md

  **Observation:** In order for the application flow to run correctly, register the users first.

  ## Documentation
- The documentation for each ATM endpoint was done via **Swagger springdoc-openapi** and it can be accessed after running the application at the following url ```http://localhost:8080/swagger-ui.html```
+ The documentation for each ATM endpoint was done via **Swagger springdoc-openapi** and it can be found after running the application at the following url ```http://localhost:8080/swagger-ui.html```

  ## Technology